ReToCode/knative-multicontainer-probing/README.md

 NAME                                                 READY   REASON
 ingress.networking.internal.knative.dev/test-probe   True

+NAME                                                                 MODE    ACTIVATORS   SERVICENAME        PRIVATESERVICENAME         READY     REASON serverlessservice.networking.internal.knative.dev/test-probe-00001   Proxy   3            test-probe-00001   test-probe-00001-private   Unknown   NoHealthyBackends

-# and traffic will work, which it should not
+# But traffic will still work, which it should not
 curl  -iv http://test-probe.default.172.17.0.100.sslip.io
 HTTP/1.1 200 OK

-# because Activator is only checking QP health, which does not know about the additional container.
+# because Activator is only checking QP health, which does not know about the additional container or the pods overall health.
 ```

 ### Summary

-If we allow ReadinessProbes for additional containers, we have at least these race conditions:

-- If a sidecar container does not become ready, the `Revision`, `Configuration` and `KService` are in unknown status.
-- `KIngress` object is not created.
+* Readiness probes on a single container work as expected
+* On additional containers, the readiness probes currently do not work, as Knative and ingress layer is not aware of the additional checks
+* The state we represent in the SKS is correct, but does not change routing.
+* Activator knows where to send requests to, even when endpoints on private service is not populated